Advisory Board Chair

 Sol Price School of Public Policy

-Leonard D. Schaeffer is the founding Chairman & CEO of WellPoint, the nation's largest health benefits company by membership.
-WellPoint (now Anthem) serves nearly 39 million medical members and has annualized revenues of $78.4 billion.
+Leonard D. Schaeffer is the founding Chairman & CEO of WellPoint (now Anthem), the nation's largest health benefits company by membership.
 He is currently the Judge Robert Maclay Widney Chair and Professor at the University of Southern California (USC) and is a Senior Advisor to TPG Capital, a private equity firm.

 Under Schaeffer’s leadership, WellPoint was selected by Fortune as America’s Most Admired Health Care Company for six consecutive years; named by BusinessWeek as one of the 50 best performing public companies for three consecutive years; and identified by Forbes magazine as America’s best large health insurance company.
 Schaeffer was selected by BusinessWeek as one of the Top 25 Managers of the Year and by Worth as one of the “50 Best CEOs in America.”

-Schaeffer's public service included appointments as Administrator of the federal Health Care Financing Administration (now CMS), Assistant Secretary for Management and Budget of the federal Department of Health, Education and Welfare, Director of the Bureau of the Budget for the State of Illinois, Chairman of the Illinois Capital Development Board, and Deputy Director of the Illinois Department of Mental Health.
+Schaeffer's public service included appointments as Administrator of the federal Health Care Financing Administration (now CMS) where he was responsible for the Federal Medicare and Medicaid programs, Assistant Secretary for Management and Budget of the federal Department of Health, Education and Welfare, Director of the Bureau of the Budget for the State of Illinois, Chairman of the Illinois Capital Development Board, and Deputy Director of the Illinois Department of Mental Health.

-In 2009, Schaeffer established a new research center at USC.
-The Schaeffer Center for Health Policy and Economics emphasizes an interdisciplinary approach to research and analysis to promote health and value in health care delivery and to support evidence-based health policy.
-He has also endowed chairs in health care financing and policy at the Brookings Institution, Harvard Medical School, the National Academy of Medicine, U.C.
+In 2009, Schaeffer established the Schaeffer Center for Health Policy and Economics at USC which uses an interdisciplinary approach to research and analysis to promote health and value in health care delivery and to support evidence-based health policy.
+He has endowed chairs in health care financing and policy at the Brookings Institution, Harvard Medical School, the National Academy of Medicine, U.C.
 Berkeley and USC.

 Schaeffer is a graduate of Princeton University and was the Regent’s Lecturer at the University of California at Berkeley, a Gilbert Fellow at Princeton, and a Williams Fellow at RAND.
-He is a member of the National Academy of Medicine (NAM) of the National Academies.
+He is a member of the National Academy of Medicine (NAM) and is the Chair of the Roundtable on Quality Care for People with Serious Illness.
 Mr. Schaeffer was awarded a Doctor of Humane Letters (Hon) from USC and received the inaugural Sol Price Award for his lifetime achievements as a business leader, policy expert and philanthropist.